 From the get-go — for Universal Pictures that would be 1909 — film industry pioneer “Uncle” Carl Laemmle, a keen entrepreneur, allowed visitors on film sets.
-In the early days of Los Angeles filmmaking, shooting took place in plein air.
+In the early days of Los Angeles film making, shooting took place in open air.
+Who needed lights?
 Indoor production came later.

 Universal’s tradition eventually led to the lucrative “studio tour,” aka “theme park” now on offer in the Cahuenga Pass.